Your website is your number one business asset and sales tool, so why should you consider a website redesign?

 Responsive web design allows you to accommodate all users, despite the platform they may be using.
 Putting a plan in motion for a responsive website redesign should be a top priority if it hasn’t been made one already.

 About 80% of Internet users use a smartphone to browse the web—and that number will only continue to grow.
 If you include the people who also use tablets or gaming consoles, this adds up to an audience beyond the hundreds of thousands that want responsive, valuable user experiences (UX) on their handheld or gaming devices.
 Mobile users have made it clear that they want a similar (if not the same or better) experience as on their desktop.
 If your competitor’s site has a responsive design and your site does not, they already have the advantage.
 To find out if your site is mobile-friendly (and responsive) use Google’s Mobile-Friendly Test.

 Your Competitors Newly Redesigned Site Is Taking Traffic Away From Yours

 Obviously, you don’t need to redesign your site every time a competitor makes an update.
 However, monitoring your competitors’ sites can help you understand why they may be substantially rising up in rankings while your site drops a few spots.
 Perhaps they’ve added a live chat or implemented a fresh new SEO strategy.
 What other changes have they made?
 What could you do on your site to gain the advantage and stay on top of SERPs (search engine result pages)?
 A proactive approach to your marketing strategy is key to staying on top of these changes your competitor could be doing right now.
 Show ‘em who’s boss.

-If you’re wondering where to begin, perform a quick search for “website competitor analysis tools” to jump start the process.
+If you’re wondering where to begin, perform a quick search for “website competitor analysis tools” to jump-start the process.
 This way, you can get a lead on (if you haven’t already) on who your competitors are and what they’re doing.
-You might be surprised what you find.
+You might be surprised by what you find.

 You Haven’t Incorporated SEO In Your Design